viktoriaschuster/sc_mechinterp/README.md

 # sc_mechinterp

-A collection of mechanistic interpretability tools for single-cell data analysis.
+A collection of mechanistic interpretability tools for single-cell data analysis. *A lot of setup code is experimental and may change in the future.
+Please let me know if you have any issues or suggestions.*

 ## 🚀 Quick Navigation